iterative/dvc.org/content/docs/start/experiments.md

 </details>

-Experiments which have not been made persistent will not be stored or shared remotely through `dvc push` or `git push`.
+Experiments that have not been made persistent will not be stored or shared remotely through `dvc push` or `git push`.

 `dvc exp push` enables storing and sharing any experiment remotely.